 “Uncle?
-Must be final payday,” I grabbed it, avoiding the blue envelope with the San Francisco postmark like election campaign pamphlets.
+Must be final payday,” I grabbed it, avoiding the blue envelope with the San Francisco postmark like an election campaign flyer.
 A dripping tuft of snow dropped into the porch entryway with my slamming of cabin’s front door.
 “Christ, I’m freezing here…”

 “C’mon,” she waved me back into the kitchen with the orchid-perfumed letter.
-“I’ve some of my special beefy-vegetable consommé going.”
+“I’ve some of my special beefy-vegetable consommé going on.”

 “Again?
 How come you made so much of that stuff,” I racked our coats, then seated myself at the round kitchen table, kissing my final G.I.
 Bill check, setting aside the rest.
-But there was no ignoring that perfume: why the hell would she be writing so damn soon?
+But there was no ignoring that perfume: why the hell would she be writing to us now?

 “Cold insurance.
 Got to keep us healthy, Kenny.
 You can never get enough soup this time of year,” Moon stirred the large stainless pot she’d scarfed from work.
 “I’ll do some cocoa, too…”

 Her Toyota Corona remained a model of mobility, parked skillfully on the low berm between Cliff Street and our postcard-size yard—arguably too delicately to move.
 She was snowed in, anyway, this time on the wrong end of the Longmont Diagonal, as far as she and disposable income were concerned.
 Instead, it left her with a bit too much time to mix, and stir…and read.

-“What’s that about,” I snipped, as if masking any tic of regard.
+“What’s that about,” I sniffed, as if masking any tic of regard.
 Instead, I stared down, sizing up the pot, which suggested she had been cooking for more than two.